 Royal Philharmonic Orchestra

-A highlight of this evening is Bruch’s much-loved Violin Concerto No.1 performed by Italian violinist Francesca Dego.
-This piece unleashes the full spectrum of the instrument and to this day is one of the most popular works in the violin repertoire.
+Rossini’s illustrative Overture with its unwinding, energetic energies is contrasted by Martucci, whose Notturno has a wholly different Italian flavour in its exquisite elegance.
+Closing the first half is Bruch’s Violin Concerto No.1 with Italian soloist Francesco Dego, a work that unleashes the full spectrum of the instrument and to this day is one of the most popular works in the violin repertoire.